aaron-grau/curic/react/projects/pokedex/README.md

 [**Live Demo!**](http://aa-pokedex.herokuapp.com/)

-In this project, we'll write an app to manage your `Pokemon` and their `Toys`.
+In this project, we'll write an app to manage your `Pokemon` and their `Items`.

 ## Phase 0: Rails API Setup
-We've already set up a Rails backend with migrations, models, controllers, and views for you to start with in the [skeleton][skeleton-zip].
+We've already set up a Rails backend with migrations and models in the [skeleton][skeleton-zip].

 + Download the [skeleton][skeleton-zip].
 + Run `bundle install`.